BotYue/ELE-292-Lab-SU/Lab 6 Thermal System/Lab 6 Main Task 2.md

 ```

 > [!IMPORTANT]
 > Once `.csv` saved.
-Disconnect the Arduino USB to let the system cool down.
+Disconnect the Arduino USB and all jumpwires to Arduino to let the system cool down.

 #### :pencil2:  Report Item 2-c (Individual)